ravenclaw03/SustainDine/README.md

-# minor-project
+# SustainDine

 Hi there!
-Welcome to our minor project for semester 5.
+Welcome to our project "SustainDine"
-So, our aim is basically to develop an app that will help reduce the waste of extra food left during parties and functions and can be used to feed the needy who sleep hungry on the streets of our country.
-We'll provide a channel between the host of a party and an NGO that focuses on "zero hunger", which is a United Nations SDG.
-This will be an initiative to reduce the wastage of tonnes of food and distribute it to those in need.
+This app aims to reduce the food wastage in our country by providing a channel between extra food left at parties/functions and NGOs responsible for providing food to the needy who sleep hungry on the streets of our country.
+This project tries to solve the problem of "Zero Hunger", a United Nations Sustainable Developmental Goal(SDG).

-Thanks for giving this a read.
-We hope you'll like the initiative.
+This is a full stack app developed using MongoDb, ExpressJs, React Native and NodeJs.

+To run on mobile phone(android/iOS):
+1. Install Expo in your phone.
+2. Run npm install in terminal.
+3. Move to App directory and type "npx expo start".